Kranium2002/OptimAI-python/README.md

     - Example: `model = "gpt-4"`, `model = "gemini-1.5-flash"`, or any other model specific to the chosen LLM provider.

 3. **Set the API Key**:
     - Use the corresponding API key for the selected LLM provider.
+No API key required for local Huggingface Inference.

 ## Sample Code